ebolblga/AboobPhotoboob/README.md

 | + parallel  | 0.22 sec  | 2.42%  |
 | + pointers  | ?  | ?  |
 | + release  | ?  | ?  |

+## Dependencies
+System.Drawing.Common by Microsoft

+## License
+This program is licensed under the GPL-3.0 License.
+Please read the License file to know about the usage terms and conditions.